 Dhol is included in the major musical instrument because it invokes deities.
 It is said that the Dhol Damaun is a traditional instrument used to invoke its God and Goddesses during prayer.

-In the Garhwal region, specific musical caste groups like the auji, das, or dholi have historically played the dhol and damau, the two folk instruments of the region, at special occasions or religious festivals according to the Dhol Sagar, an ancient treatise that was transmitted orally and by practical teaching.
+In the Garhwal region, specific musical castes groups like the auji, das, or dholi have historically played the dhol and damau, the two folk instruments of the region, at special occasions or religious festivals according to the Dhol Sagar, an ancient treatise that was transmitted orally and by practical teaching.

 State Song Of Uttarakhand: Uttarakhand Devabhumi Matribhumi

 Uttarakhand Devabhumi Matribhumi (उत्तराखण्ड देवभूमि मातृभूमि शत शत वन्दन अभिनंदन) is the official state song of the Indian state of Uttarakhand.
-The song is written by Hemant Bisht and composed by noted Uttarakhandi folk singer and musician Narendra Singh Negi.
+The song is written by Hemant Bisht and composed by noted Uttarakhandi folk singer and musician, Narendra Singh Negi.
 This song is trilingual with the first three of its seven verses written in Hindi, while the last four verses are written in Garhwali and Kumaoni languages.

-On 6 February 2016, the song was officially announced as the state song, headed by the Council of Ministers of then Uttarakhand Chief Minister Harish Rawat.
+On 6 February 2016, the song was officially announced as the state song, headed by the Council of Ministers of the Uttarakhand Chief Minister Harish Rawat.
 The theme of this song is set to reflect the geography, ecology, fauna and flora, culture, festivals, music, food, art, and lifestyle of the people of Uttarakhand.

 State Sport Of Uttarakhand: Football